durbin3/cs473-project/README.md

 If an import error for the object detection api comes up regarding builder.py, you may need to run `source scripts/protobuf_fix`

+If an error pops up relating to tensorflow not being able to find {CUDA_DIR}, you may need to go to the directory where CUDA is, and copy-paste the `nvvm` folder into this project's source directory.

 ## Model Installation
 Here's a list of all the models used